10 Days in Japan: Itinerary, What to Do & Where to Go

 Ready to make the most out of your visit to Tsukiji?
 Hop onto one of these hand-picked tours:

 • Tokyo Fish Market Insider & Sushi Workshop: Become a sushi master in the making by taking part in this unique 3-hour workshop/tour combo.
-Your expert guide will take you through the world’s largest fish market to help you pick out the freshest ingredients and teach how to prepare your own sushi.
-This is a best-seller in Tokyo, so book early to claim your spot!
+Your expert guide will take you through the world’s largest fish market to help you pick out the freshest ingredients and teach you how to prepare your own sushi.
+This is a bestseller in Tokyo, so book early to claim your spot!

 • Tsukiji Fish Market Food & Drink Walking Tour: Join a professional guide who’ll walk you through the maze of seafood vendors at Tsukiji Fish Market on this lip-smackin’ 3.5-hour tour.
-Sample everything from sushi & bonito to sake & savoury pancakes.
+Sample everything from sushi & bonito to sake & savory pancakes.

 See Tokyo at its most traditional in Asakusa